DeepDoge/master-ts-rpc/README.md

 You don't have to make simple things complex.

 ## Pros
-- While providing a stringifier and parser method built-in, it also let's you use any other stringifier and parser.
-You don't have to use JSON.
+~~- While providing a stringifier and parser method built-in, it also let's you use any other stringifier and parser.
+You don't have to use JSON.~~
 - It let's you create multiple RpcHandlers and Clients so you don't have to put everything in one place.
 - You can call your rpc functions from anywhere, server-side, client-side etc.
 - Rpc functions are just like any other function you don't have to think about you are using a rpc function, as long as stringifier and parser can handle all of the parameters of the function.